lorenzenv/lorenzenv/README.md

 I'm a Data Scientist from Berlin, Germany!

-- 🌱 I’m currently studying Reinforcement Learning Techniques in Python
+- 🌱 I’m currently watching Robert Miles on YouTube!
-- 👯 I’m looking to collaborate on Recommender System and Chess A.I. related projects
+- 👯 I’m looking to collaborate on any Chess related projects
-- 💚 I love cooking 👨‍🍳, making music 🎹 and chess ♟️
+- 💚 I love chess, tinkering and building stuff.

 ### Feel free to reach out!